dotnet-foundation/website/input/about/election/policy.md

 ### Director Candidate Expectations

-Given the critical role of the Foundation’s Board of Directors in managing the Foundation and ensuring its long-term well-being and sustainability, it is imperative that the Foundation’s members elect representatives capable of fulfilling these important responsibilities.
-As such, some considerations for those seeking to serve on the Foundation’s Board of Directors may include:
+Given the critical role of the Foundation's Board of Directors in managing the Foundation and ensuring its long-term well-being and sustainability, it is imperative that the Foundation's members elect representatives capable of fulfilling these important responsibilities.
+As such, some considerations for those seeking to serve on the Foundation's Board of Directors may include:

 - Prior leadership role within the .NET Foundation or other open source communities (e.g., Board Director, Project Leader, Committee chair, etc.)
 - Meaningful engagements in open source communities